thirdelement/goal-getter/README.md

 <div align="left"><img src="static/images/readme-images/homepage.png"></div>
 The Add and Edit Goal forms are created with Bootstrap Tabs.
 This enabled the form to be displayed on one HTML page but retain separate sections for each GROW area.
 <div align="left"><img src="static/images/readme-images/add-goal.png"></div>
 On the Shared Goals and Profile pages, goals are displayed using a Bootstrap card with a collapsible button which shows the completed Tabs form.
-The use of collapsible and Tabs functionality enables details to be easily accessible with efficient use of space.
+The use of Collapse and Tabs functionality enables details to be easily accessible with efficient use of space.
 <div align="left"><img src="static/images/readme-images/goal-content.png"></div>

 ### Colour Scheme